damdo/k8s-haproxy-peer-sync/README.md

 ## k8s-haproxy-peer-sync

+#### WARNING:
+This is a POC developed during an hackathon and thus this is not to be considered high quality code, nor production ready.
+This is just a demonstration and may break unexpectedly, do not use in production as is.
+Not actively maintained or used.

+### intro

 A process to be run as a sidecar container inside an HAProxy multi-replicas Deployment/DaemonSet/StatefulSet (in Kubernetes) to keep the HAProxy `peers` section in sync at runtime.

 Useful for keeping in-memory `stick-table`s in sync (through peers) across multiple HAProxy pod replicas.